minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-Given the extensive research done on money in politics, and the (causal) relationship between campaign contributions and roll-call voting behavior, this paper will aim to take the above stated specifications to analyse a causal relationship between campaign contributions and roll-call votes in the environmental context.
+Given the extensive research done on money in politics, and the (causal) relationship between campaign contributions and roll-call voting behavior, this paper will aim to take the above stated specifications to analyze a causal relationship between campaign contributions and roll-call votes in the environmental context.